-Due to the strong tendency of the verb to come second in German indicative sentences, no matter where the subject and the object is, linguists usually call German a verb-second language, or V2 language.
+Due to the strong tendency of the verb to come second in German indicative sentences, no matter where the subject and the object are, linguists usually call German a verb-second language, or V2 language.

 A somewhat more flexible notation for V2 would be ∗V (which I just made up), meaning “one word followed by the verb”.
 We’ll see why it is useful below.

 Is this classification sufficient?

-I feel that the categorization of German as a V2 language still does not really tell the whole story, most importantly because the basic order is SOV in subordinate clauses, for example (denoting the expression introducing a subordinate clause by “–”):
+I feel that the categorization of German as a V2 language still does not really tell the whole story, most importantly because the basic order is SOV in subordinate clauses.
+For example, we can write (denoting the expression introducing a subordinate clause by “–”):